HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/upload_rich_media_assets.md

     - The interface displays features that allows you to edit media asset metadata \(such as `Title` and `Description`\) and user access control \(Access\) of the new or existing collection the rich media asset is uploaded to.
 See the [Manage collections](manage_collections.md) topic for details.

-    - To upload folders, collection has to be created manually and assets can be uploaded with upload button.
+    - To upload folders, collections must be created manually, and assets can be uploaded via the upload button.